Ksartik/EvoSoc/README.md

 ## To DOs..
 * Update Mating Algorithm to achive more realisation.
+* Changing the nHumans variable and determine critical population for explosive growth in terms of mating, and other variables
-* Adding more attributes / factors for human and resources
+* Adding moving resources representing Animals and Disease resources
+* Actually code different sociteties and include enimity between unknown people

 ### THINK THINK THINK...
 ## Stay Foolish !!
 Stay Hungry !!